 - Audition (for performance stipends) or present a porfolio (for design/tech stipends) at our annual Auditions/Interviews Day, usually in February.

 - Be prepared to provide documentation of your current GPA.
-If you are a freshman entering the Department, provide documentation of your SAT scores.
+If you are a freshman entering the Department, provide documentation of your SAT or ACT scores.

 How To Prepare Your Scholarship/Stipend Audition